WilliamLa59/neurosity-web-app/README.md

 # neurosity-web-app

 Web app that connect to a neurosity device to display the wearer's  calm and focus calculations based on their brainwaves.
 Logs brainwaves, calm, and focus values to a MongoDB Atlas database

+Built using the following **[Starter Code](https://github.com/neurosity/notion-react-starter)**.